CloudBoost/cloudboost/CONTRIBUTING.md

 ## Code of Conduct

-The Code of Conduct explains the *bare minimum* behavior expectations the Node Foundation requires of its contributors.
+The Code of Conduct explains the *bare minimum* behavior expectations the CloudBoost requires of its contributors.
 [Please read it before participating.](./CODE_OF_CONDUCT.md)

 ## Issue Contributions